fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 As described above, we need to inherit from the `widget.BaseWidget` type.

-Go provides an simple mechanism for inheriting behaviour from other types.
+Go provides a simple mechanism for inheriting behaviour from other types.
 Adding an Anonymous type as a field (without a name) in the widget structure means that the widget inherits the behaviour of that Anonymous type.

 This also means that your widget now implements all of the public methods and inherits all of the public properties define by the  `widget.BaseWidget` type.